Montgomery County Police Department: Fleet

 The Montgomery County Police Department utilizes a fleet of Ford, Dodge and Chevrolet patrol cars ("cruisers" per MCP terminology) Ford Crown Victoria Police Interceptors, Dodge Chargers, Chevrolet Impalas, Chevrolet Caprices, Dodge Magnums, Harley-Davidson Police Edition motorcycles, and others.
 The vehicles use LED lightbars with blue "steady-burn" diodes as an option during routine patrols for high visibility purposes, although it is currently not required by department policy.
-In the past, the MCP used third-generation Dodge Caravans.
+In the 2000s, the MCP used third-generation Dodge Caravans.

 The MCP also uses Lenco BearCats for emergency situations that require an armored vehicle.
 The Emergency Services Unit (ESU) utilizes other types of vehicles to supplement the fleet in a support capacity for the Emergency Response Team (ERT ... also known as SWAT) and for major incidents.
 These include a command bus and other support vehicles.

 Officers are issued the Glock Model 17 9mm caliber pistol as the standard issue sidearm.
 Other Glock 9mm models are available to officers depending on their rank and assignment.
 The Glock Model 17 replaced the previous issue Models 22, 23 and 27 in .40 caliber.
 Prior to the Glock, officers were issued a 9mm Beretta 92 Beretta which did not have a safety on it.
 It was a custom Beretta model created for MCP and other police agencies.
 Detectives were once issued Smith & Wesson pistols as their sidearm.

 Patrol officers also have the option of carrying a Remington 870 12 gauge shotgun, a Benelli 12 gauge shotgun, or a 5.56 caliber patrol rifle, similar to an M4 carbine.

 The issued MCP badge has been manufactured by Hahn, Blackinton and CW Nielsen.
 By 2019, the contracted manufacturer of issued MCP badges is Smith & Warren.
 It has changed once from a plain, common style Maryland shield badge to an eagle-topped badge.
 The badge wording, from top to bottom, reads POLICE (RANK) MONTGOMERY COUNTY MD.
 MCP also uses the Maryland coat of arms as the center piece of the badge instead of a full color state seal.

 The national non-emergency contact number for the MCP and Montgomery County Emergency Communications Center (ECC) is (301) 279–8000.
 Locally, residents and visitors can call 911 in case of emergencies ONLY.
 The ECC is staffed 24/7/365.
 Montgomery County borders Washington, D.C., and is home to over 1 Million residents and growing.
 The population increases during the average work week.
 Montgomery County suffers from the usual urban and suburban crime rate such as homicide, rape, robbery, assault and other violent, gang and drug-related crime as any other major metropolitan area.
 When comparing Montgomery County to police staffing and population, it is slightly below the expected national average.
 Montgomery County is considered to be one of the wealthiest and most populated areas of the United States.
 Development, traffic congestion and crime is at its peak, and there are currently plans at the state and local levels to address it.